Analyzing Snow Stability and Avalanche Hazard

 Student Prerequisites

-Students must have the ability to travel in avalanche terrain.
+Students must have the ability to travel in avalanche terrain on skis or a splitboard.
 An AIARE Level 1 Course (strongly recommended) or equivalent training/experience is required.
-A winter of practical experience after the Level 1 course is recommended before taking the Level 2 course.
+A winter of practical experience after the Level 1 course is required before taking the Level 2 course.
+The 1 day AIARE Rescue Course is also required.